Medicare Donut Hole

 How Do I Get My Prescriptions During the Gap Period

-You can purchase prescriptions at your normal pharmacy during the donut hole.
+You can purchase prescriptions at your pharmacy during the donut hole.

 When you buy over the counter medicine, that doesn’t count towards your donut hole costs.

-It pays to have Medicare Donut Hole prescription assistance additional insurance like Extra Help or a state pharmacy assistance plan that can pay a portion or all your costs while in the gap.
-If you don’t have additional Medicare Donut Hole coverage help, you can consider non-insurance sources of help like:
+It pays to have Donut Hole assistance like Extra Help or a state pharmacy assistance plan that can pay a portion or all your costs while in the gap.
+If you don’t have additional Medicare Donut Hole coverage help, you can consider non-insurance sources of support like:

 - Lower-cost drugs from countries like Canada